SamuelWorld20/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Task 1: This script prints the effective username of the current user.
 - Task 2: This script prints all the groups the current user is part of.
 - Task 3: This script changes the owner of the file hello to the user betty.
+- Task 4: This script creates an empty file called hello.